 We’ve gathered a compilation of our homemade pizza FAQs.
-You will find answers on how to make pizza to how to solve the most common problems.
-If can’t find an answer to your question, contact us and we will be glad to help you out!
+You will find answers on how to make pizza and solve the most common problems.
+If you can’t find an answer to your question, contact us, and we will be glad to help you!

 Pizza Dough FAQs

 To know which flour to use when making pizza at home, you first need to know which pizza you are making.
 Different pizza styles get better results with different flours.
 So what makes the flours different?
 Their protein contents.
 Flours are classified by their protein levels or gluten content.
 The protein content defines the strength of the dough, which in turn will determine the style of the pizza.
 Here is how it works.
 High protein or High Gluten flour (14-15%) yields crisp, chewy crust perfect for New York Style, medium protein or Bread Flour (12-13%) yields crisp, bready crust perfect for Neapolitan or Sicilian Style, and low protein or All-Purpose flour (10-12%) yields a thicker softer crust preferable for Chicago Deep Dish.
 So the next time you buy flour, check the label to find the protein content so you can make the best pizza.

 What is the order of ingredients when mixing pizza dough?

 On the other hand, if you are using Active Dry Yeast the order is Water, Yeast, Flour, and Salt.
 If your recipe calls for additional ingredients will follow the Flour, Yeast, and Water for both types of yeast, leaving the Salt for last.

 If your dough balls didn’t rise, it’s because there was little or no fermentation.
 Why does this happen?
 Here are some of the reasons why your dough didn’t ferment:

 1- The yeast was dead.
 Try a new batch with fresh yeast.